 - Work up to longer indoor time.
-If your cat is ‘door dashing,’ try tossing treats or kibble in the opposite direction of the door.
+If your cat is bolting for the door, try tossing treats or kibble in the opposite direction of the door.

 - Never use punishment as a way to keep your cat indoors.
 Punishment (hitting, yelling etc.) will only cause your cat distress and will make her fearful of you — making outside seem like a much better living arrangement.

 How to make life indoors attractive to your kitty

 Whether your cat is already a strictly indoor cat or a newly transitioned one, you will want to ensure your home has all the items your cat requires to keep her feeling safe and mentally stimulated.
 This includes:

-1. A refuge room where your cat can go to feel safe during times of anxiety (loud noises, unfamiliar visitors, construction, etc.)
+- A refuge room where your cat can go to feel safe during times of anxiety (loud noises, unfamiliar visitors, construction, etc.);

-2. Places to climb and perch on, such as a cat tree or a window perch
+- Places to climb and perch, such as a cat tree or a window perch;

 - An appropriate scratch post;

-4. Solo toys that can keep kitty entertained on her own, such as toy mice, ping pong balls and even paper bags
+- Solo toys that can keep kitty entertained on her own, such as toy mice, ping pong balls and even paper bags;

-5. A litter box that is kept well cleaned, as cats have meticulous litter box preferences
+- A litter box that is kept well cleaned, as cats have meticulous litter box preferences; and,

 - Interactive toys, such as cat wands, that can be used by you during play time with your pet.